 29 [Jesus]: “But immediately after the tribulation of those days the sun will be darkened, and the moon will not give its light, and the stars will fall from the sky, and the powers of the heavens will be shaken.
 30 And then the sign of the Son of Man will appear in the sky, and then all the tribes of the earth will mourn, and they will see the Son of Man coming on the clouds of the sky with power and great glory.
 31 And He will send forth His angels with a great trumpet and they will gather together His elect from the four winds, from one end of the sky to the other."

-©Copyright 2015 Frank Allnutt.
+This article is © 2015, 2021 by Franklin Allnutt.
 All rights reserved.
 Content herein may be quoted, subject to the "fair use" doctrine of U.S. Copyright Law, and inclusion of the preceding copyright notice.
-Content may be downloaded for personal, non-commercial use, and cannot be reproduced or distributed in any manner, without the express written permission of the copyright owner.
+Content may be downloaded for personal, non-commercial use, and cannot be reproduced or distributed in any other manner, without the express written permission of the copyright owner.